kddubey/cappr/README.md

 <details>
 <summary>Use a GGUF model</summary>

-Specifically, this model must be able to be loaded using [`llama_cpp.Llama`](https://llama-cpp-python.readthedocs.io/en/latest/api-reference/#llama_cpp.Llama).
+This model must be able to be loaded using [`llama_cpp.Llama`](https://llama-cpp-python.readthedocs.io/en/latest/api-reference/#llama_cpp.Llama).

 ```python